 Which Comes First?
 The Content or Design?

-Today’s topic really revolves around your sitemap and content!
-Your sitemap are the pages on your website and how they are organized.
+Today’s topic revolves around your sitemap and your website content.
+Your sitemap is the pages on your website and how they are organized.
+A great sitemap also details the user flow and how pages are linked.
 Content is all the text and media that will be on the site.
-There are really two main schools of thought for web design pertaining to when content comes into play for a project.
+There are two main schools of thought for web design about when content comes into play for a project.

 Guess which school of thought we fall into?
 If you chose #2, then you are correct.
 I like how Slickplan explains this: